 Dr. Mailer grew up in Savannah and received undergraduate degrees from Armstrong Atlantic State University and UGA.
 After graduation, she entered private practice and obtained her wildlife rehabilitators license.
 After several years, she returned to Savannah and continued in private practice and was the veterinarian of record for Oatland Island.
 In 2004, she officially joined the staff at Oatland Island, allowing her to pursue her dream of practicing wildlife medicine full-time.

 Amanda Michael, Senior Animal Care Technician

 Originally from Redding, Ca, Amanda graduated from Humbolt State University with a BS in Marine Biology & Zoology with a minor in Anthropology.
 She has loved animals her entire life and grew up in a house always full of previously abandoned pets and wayward strays.
 Her passion for animals has always been supported by her amazing family.
-She enjoys working with animals because she fels every living creature deserves compassion and respect and is thankful to be able to provide them with that on a daily basis.
-She came to Oatland Island in July of 2020 and has a soft spot for all our Wolf Wilderness residents.
-She hopes that her passion and excitement for animal welfare and conservation will teach and educate future generations.
+She enjoys working with animals because she feels every living creature deserves compassion and respect and is thankful to be able to provide them with that on a daily basis.
+She came to Oatland Island in July of 2020 and hopes that her passion and excitement for animal welfare and conservation will teach and educate future generations.

 Christie Eades, Animal Care Technician